“A Cavalcade of Texas” — Dallas, Filmed in Technicolor, 1938

 (Sorry, Fort Worth!)

 The Dallas scenes are only about 4 minutes’ worth of the whole film, but to see Dallas at this time in color — and moving — is kind of thrilling.
 The entire film is on YouTube, but I’ve bookmarked the two Dallas bits.
-First, after an interminable sequence on how fantastic things will be when we finally make that darn Trinity navigable, is a Dealey Plaza-less Triple Underpass, shots of Main Street (including the now almost obliterated 1600 block at the 17:52 mark, on the right), Fair Park (including a description of the Hall of State as “the Westminster Abbey of the New World” (!)), and a neon-lit Elm Street at night.
+First, after an interminable sequence on how fantastic things will be when we finally make that darn Trinity navigable, is a Dealey Plaza-less Triple Underpass, shots of Main Street (including the now partially obliterated 1600 block at the 17:52 mark, on the right), Fair Park (including a description of the Hall of State as “the Westminster Abbey of the New World” (!)), and a neon-lit Elm Street at night.
 (If you let it keep going, you’ll see “the Fort Worth aspect.”)

 (I am having problems embedding this clip to begin at the 17:30 mark.
 If the above does not begin at the Dallas sequence, see it at YouTube, here.)